LazyGorillaLabs/reposcan/README.md

 **Long-Term:**

 - Better help/documentation --help -h is something that should exist.
+- Reporting / Sharing new discoveries: If a new vulnerability is found, maybe there's a way to report that to a centralized depo so others know as well.
+Offer this option at the end of scan?
+"Eg, Do you want this program to try to make an automated report of the findings to vulnerability database Y?"
 - Multi-Language Support:
 Expand beyond Python/JS to cover languages like Go, Rust, or C/C++.
+(Semgrep?)
 - Community-Driven Expansion
 Allow users to contribute their own plugins and share them, making RepoScan a community-driven project.
 - If LLM/AI mode enabled, option to enter chat with repo vulnerabilities mode to ask questions about findings (use custom sys instructions and preloaded context plus report)